 One of the most affordable and most popular web hosting providers for beginners is Bluehost.
 They offer a wide range of features and hosting plans to help you hit the ground running.

-Here is my rundown of the top 7 Bluehost alternatives right now.
+Here is my rundown of the top 7 Bluehost alternatives for web hosting right now.

 1. SiteGround (One of the Best Bluehost Alternatives)